zxysilent/blog/README.md

 ![image](./data/imgs/backend-4.png)

 ## Donation
-If his project help you a lot, you can support us by:
+If this project help you a lot, you can support us by:

 AliPay